Undergraduate Certificate Program In Human Factors Psychology

 Dr. Quan Lei

 Driving - Research aimed at making human-driving systems safer through understanding the effects of aging, mind wandering, fatigue, and experience on driving performance.
 (Baldwin, Ni)

 Aging - Research aimed at understanding the effects of age on cognition, perception, and action, and ways to mitigate these effects through perceptual training.
 (Ni)

 Simulation, Gamification, & Training - Research aimed at developing and evaluating simulation/gamification-based training systems.
 (Ni, Suss)

 Healthcare & Teamwork - Research focused on creating positive provider outcomes and increasing patient safety through better understanding of teamwork-technology integration in medical systems.
 (Suss)

 Human-Computer Interaction - Research aimed at understanding and designing for human-technology interaction across software, devices, tools, and websites.
-(He, Ni, Suss)
+(Ni, Suss)